DuaaHakeem/airbnb-clone-project/README.md

 ## API Security

+Ensuring the security of the backend APIs is critical to protect sensitive user data, maintain trust, and safeguard financial transactions.
+The Airbnb Clone project implements multiple layers of security to prevent unauthorized access and misuse of the platform.

 1. **Authentication**

 All API endpoints are protected with secure authentication mechanisms.
 This ensures that only verified users can access the system and prevents impersonation attacks.